 - You want AI coding adoption to move faster without losing review discipline or evidence.

-- You have CI/CD, release, cloud, package, or credential-bearing workflows that security wants to understand.
+- You have CI/CD, release, cloud, package, or credential-bearing workflows that need a clearer action boundary.

-- You need an evidence pack for security leadership, customer review, SOC 2, ISO 27001, or incident readiness.
+- You need an evidence packet for customer review, SOC 2, ISO 27001, or incident readiness.

 - You want to start with one team or workflow before a broader platform rollout.